Las Vegas After Dark

 Photographer’s Guide to the City of Neon Lights

-Here are nine of my favorite locations around the city to capture the magic of Las Vegas after sunset.
+Here are nine of my favorite locations around the city that capture the magic of Las Vegas after sunset.

 The Strip By Foot